spikeydee/splitsies/README.md

 - You can also see the my modified miryoku keyboard layout in my userspace [here](https://github.com/spikeydee/qmk_firmware/tree/spikeydee_dev/users/spikeydee).

 ## Version Differences
 I tried my best to prototype each version, following @ruiqimao's [keyboard pcb making guide](https://github.com/ruiqimao/keyboard-pcb-guide).
-So luckily for most of my iterationd, I did not have to rework the traces and footprints at all on KiCad after my first go with ordering them to be made through JLCPCB back then.
+So luckily for most of my iterations, I did not have to rework the traces and footprints at all on KiCad after my first go with ordering them to be made through JLCPCB back then.
 I'll note albeit the few tweaks I made on each version.

 V1 and V2's PCB and case design are good to go (V2 is slightly more compact–therefore is my preferred version) whearas V3 still needs a bit more testing (I'll explain further down below).